eformsignen/eformsignen.github.io/help/chapter2.rst

 Document Manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Document managers can access the **Manage documents** menu, and can open, download, void, and remove documents created from templates that they have been granted permission to access.
+Document managers can access the **Manage documents** menu, and can view, download, permantely remove, and void (excluding completed documents) created from templates that they have been granted permission to access.

 **Granting the Document Manager Permission**